Rkcr7/DevShare/README.md

 2. Replace `YOUR_TELEGRAM_ID` with your actual Telegram ID (numeric value)
    - To find your ID, message @userinfobot on Telegram

-3. The `service_url` is pre-configured to the cloud server - typically you won't need to change this value
+3. The `service_url` is pre-configured to the default cloud server
+   - If you've deployed your own server, replace this with your custom URL
+   - For information on deploying your own server, see the [Server Component](#-server-component) section

 4. After creating the file, run the application using `python main.py`